MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/DrawingArea.md

       .register-signal( DA.new, 'draw-callback', 'draw');
     }

 Draw signals are normally delivered when a drawing area first comes onscreen, or when it’s covered by another window and then uncovered.
-You can also force an expose event by adding to the “damage region” of the drawing area’s window; `gtk_widget_queue_draw_area()` and `gdk_window_invalidate_rect()` are equally good ways to do this.
+You can also force an expose event by adding to the “damage region” of the drawing area’s window; `Gnome::Gtk3::Widget.queue_draw_area()` and `Gnome::Gdk3::Window.invalidate_rect()` are equally good ways to do this.
 You’ll then get a draw signal for the invalid region.

-The available routines for drawing are documented on the [GDK Drawing Primitives][gdk3-Cairo-Interaction] page and the cairo documentation.

-To receive mouse events on a drawing area, you will need to enable them with `gtk_widget_add_events()`.
+To receive mouse events on a drawing area, you will need to enable them with `Gnome::Gtk3::Widget.add_events()`.
 To receive keyboard events, you will need to set the “can-focus” property on the drawing area, and you should probably draw some user-visible indication that the drawing area is focused.
-Use `gtk_widget_has_focus()` in your expose event handler to decide whether to draw the focus indicator.
-See `gtk_render_focus()` for one way to draw focus.
+Use `Gnome::Gtk3::Widget.has_focus()` in your expose event handler to decide whether to draw the focus indicator.
+See `Gnome::Gtk3::StyleContext.render_focus()` for one way to draw focus.

 See Also
 --------